kadikraman/react-native-v2/lessons/forms-exercise.md

 #### Data

-These are all the named web colors
+These are all the named HTML5 colors:

 ```js
 const COLORS = [